Aviatik Alliance Aleks-251: Design and development

-The Alleks-251 has had a long development time.
+The Aleks-251 has had a long development time.
 The project was first made public in 2003 by the Rida design bureau, who intended to make the first flight in late 2004.
 There were no further progress reports until the foundation of the Aviatik Alliance Company and the appearance of the near-complete prototype at the Moscow Salon in August 2009.
 The aircraft flew for the first time on 10 September 2010.

 The Aleks-251 is mostly constructed of metal, only using composites in the nosecone, engine cowlings and fin tip.
 It has a parallel chord, square tipped wing with a full-span combination of slotted ailerons and flaps.
 The parasol configuration allows the twin 127 kW (170 hp) LOM 332S inverted inline engines to be mounted forward of and under the wing, close together.
 The wing is braced to the fuselage with a pair of inverted V-struts to the engine mountings.

 The hull of the Aleks-251 has a single step and is divided into six watertight compartments.
 The cabin, 3.10 m (10 ft 2 in) long, 1.40 m (4 ft 7 in) wide and 1.30 m (4 ft 3 in) high seats the pilot and six passengers in three rows, the central one with three seat, the front pair just ahead of the wing leading edge but behind the propeller disks.
 Other seating configurations, e.g. for medical evacuation with a stretcher and two attendants, are possible.
 Access is by hinged transparencies.
 A straight edged, swept back fin carries both the horn-balanced rudder and, at about ⅓ height, the parallel chord, strongly dihedralled tailplane.
 The port elevator and, in production aircraft the rudder, have trim tabs.

 On water the Aleks-251 is stabilized by a pair of floats, each mounted on a single strut which rotates their float to the wing tip once airborne.
 On land it has a fully retractable tailwheel undercarriage.
 The cantilever main legs rotate forwards by much more than 90° to retract the wheels into the upper nose forward of the cabin windscreen.
 A MVEN ballistic recovery parachute is fitted.

 Well before the first flight Aviatik Alliance had announced that production aircraft would have different engines, possibly turboprops, but that a choice had not yet been made.

+Accidents

+On 9 September 2024, Aviatik Alliance Aleks-251 # RA-1240G crashed during a test flight near Vatulino airfield in Ruza, Moscow Oblast.
+Both pilots died.